the-plaid-agency/pantheon-docs/README.md

 Once all your file edits are complete and committed, you're ready to move the files and database from `Dev`->`Test`->`Live` and complete the operation.

-## Concepts: Cloning Dev to Test to Live
+## Concept: Cloning Dev to Test to Live

 A crucial concept to understand is that we need to move the database and files from `Dev`->`Test`->`Live` once we're finished committing our changes to the `Dev` branch.